-You’ll be part of several discussions on mindfulness at the Wellness Your Way Festival.
 Please share how you incorporate this into your life and the importance for everyone to incorporate it in some way.

 Mindfulness is a subtle and yet powerful practice or state that teaches us to be more calm, aware and in the present moment.
 Yoga, prayer, nature walks, meditation, etc. are techniques we can all use to access a deeper state of mindfulness, and they are excellent ways to ground ourselves in the present moment, find a respite from the chaos of life and the “noise” in our heads and re-center ourselves.
 Today, whenever I feel nervous, tired, anxious, angry or stressed out, I pause and meditate for 5 to 10 minutes.
 I believe that health and happiness begin with a strong consistent mindfulness practice.

 Exercise is, of course, a big priority for you.
 Can you share some tips for someone who is just wanting to start or get back into an exercise program?

 Here are 5 key things everyone needs if they want to be successful long-term when it comes to their health and fitness.